beaulebens/keyring/readme.txt

 == Changelog ==

 =  =
-* Bugfix: Make the Google services always request a refresh token for offline access.
-Props @kbrown9 and @atrniv for input.
-* Bugfix: Update use of add_submenu_page() to comply with WP 5.3.
-Props @jhwwp (wp.org) for the fix.
 * Enhancement: Added a GitHub Service definition, props @alperakgun.
+* Enhancement: Added a Google Drive Service definition, props @scruffian.
 * Enhancement: Trim spaces off API keys etc to avoid mistakes when copy/pasting.
 Props @kbrown9.
 * Enhancement: Allow all 2xx response codes to be considered "Success" for all requests, for all protocols.
 Props @bgrgicak for the proposal.
 * Enhancement: Add translator comments.
 Props @scruffian.
+* Bugfix: Make the Google services always request a refresh token for offline access.
+Props @kbrown9 and @atrniv for input.
+* Bugfix: Update use of add_submenu_page() to comply with WP 5.3.
+Props @jhwwp (wp.org) for the fix.

 = 2.0 =
 * Bugfix BREAKING: Remove invalid reference to $this in error handler.
 Changes number of params passed to keyring_error action.